Power of Attorney

 When your circumstances change due to serious illness, particularly when you have received a diagnosis of a life-limiting illness, it’s an opportunity to reflect on where you are currently placed financially, who you trust to make decisions on your behalf and ensuring that you have contacted all relevant people and organisations about your situation for support.

-After reviewing your finances and insurances, you could benefit from creating, reviewing or appointing a Last Will, power of attorneys, advance care directive.
-It’s recommended that you seek advice from a solicitor when setting up the following:
+After reviewing your finances and insurances, you could benefit from creating, reviewing, or appointing a Power of Attorney, Last Will and Advance Care Plan.
+It’s recommended that you seek advice from a Solicitor when setting up the following:

-- General (Non-Enduring) Power of Attorney (POA).
-A power of attorney is a legally binding document that appoints a trusted individual with the permissions to manage your financial affairs and assets while you are alive.
-The POA assumes that you are able to direct your nominated representative and that they will act as you have instructed for property and financial matters only.
+A POA is a legal document that appoints an individual or a trustee company with the permissions to manage your financial affairs and assets.
+POA operates whilst you are alive and you either want or need someone to make decisions on your behalf.
 Selecting the right person to be your POA could make the difference between having a clear understanding of your financial position or potentially being financially vulnerable.
-A general (non-enduring) power of attorney will cease to operate if you lose capacity to make decisions yourself.
-To overcome this, you need to prepare an enduring power of attorney.

 A GPOA is a legal document that appoints an individual or a trustee company to manage your financial affairs and assets for you.
-A GPOA may be limited to a specific purpose or for a limited time.
-This may be useful to you if you wish to put into place a temporary arrangement.
-For example, you may be planning a trip overseas or will be away from home for an extended period of time and require a trusted individual to manage your financial affairs.
+A GPOA may be limited to a specific purpose, for a limited time or you wish to put into place a temporary arrangement.
+For example, you may be planning a trip overseas or will be away from home for an extended period and require a trusted representative to manage your financial affairs.
 GPOA is only used while you can still make your own decisions and ends once you lose capacity to make those decisions.

-- Enduring Power of Attorney (EPOA).
-An enduring power of attorney is a legal document in which you appoint another person or persons to make property and financial decisions for you and continues even when you have lost the ability to make decisions for yourself.
-Understanding that the EPOA will continue to operate when you have lost capacity, it is good to have informed your attorney of your wishes while you are healthy and aware.
+An EPOA is a legal document in which you appoint another person or trustee company to make property and financial decisions for you and continues even when you have lost the ability to make decisions for yourself.
+Understanding that the EPOA will continue to operate when you have lost capacity, it is good to have informed your Attorney of your wishes while you are healthy and aware.

-When you want to set up a power of attorney or similar arrangement to manage your account(s), you and your attorney(s) will need to come into a St.George branch, where the branch staff will assist you in completing some paperwork.
+When you set up a Power of Attorney to manage your account(s), you and your Attorney(s) will need to come into a St.George branch.

 What to bring into the branch

-It’s recommended you make an appointment to St.George to lodge a power of attorney arrangement and that you allow approximately 45 minutes for this appointment.
-You will need to bring along the following information for us to set up the arrangement:
+It’s recommended you make an appointment to visit a St.George branch to lodge your POA arrangement.
+Allow approximately 45 minutes for this appointment.
+Bring along the following information for us to set up the arrangement: